JoshuaHassell05/Indoor-Environment-Monitor/README.md

 # Indoor-Environment-Monitor

-An end-to-end IoT indoor environmental monitoring system using an **ESP32 + BME680** with both a **local Flask (Raspberry Pi)** backend and a **cloud AWS serverless** backend, plus a live web dashboard.
+An end-to-end IoT indoor environmental monitoring system using an ESP32 & BME680 with both a local Flask backend and a cloud AWS backend for live web dashboard.

-## ✅ Project Status: Completed
+## Project Status: Completed
 This project is fully implemented and operational.
-The ESP32 collects sensor data, transmits it to either a local or cloud backend, stores readings, evaluates risk levels, and displays live + historical data on the dashboard.
+The ESP32 collects sensor data, transmits it to either a local or cloud backend, stores readings, evaluates risk levels, and displays live data on the dashboard.

 ---

-## 🌐 Live Demo
+## Live Demo
 http://indoor-env-monitor-dashboard-265781770234.s3-website-us-east-1.amazonaws.com
 > Hosted using Amazon S3 static website hosting (HTTP).
 ---

 ## Goal of the Project
-Build a small, portable device capable of monitoring indoor environmental health indicators such as:
+Build a device capable of monitoring indoor environmental health indicators such as:
 - Temperature
 - Humidity
 - Pressure